-The development of a plant characteristic is greatly influenced by genetic variability and heritability.
+"The development of a plant characteristic is greatly influenced by genetic variability and heritability.
 Prior knowledge of population variability estimates and the heritable elements of a trait are helpful tools in any breeding programme.
 It would be more challenging to enhance a character through selection unless a significant amount of the variation is heritable.
 Breeding would benefit from knowledge of the character's heritability apart from its phenotypic and genotypic coefficient of variation.
-In order to compare the variability seen across various traits, the coefficient of variation expressed at the phenotypic and genotypic levels was used.
+In order to compare the variability seen across various traits, the coefficient of variation expressed at the phenotypic and genotypic levels was used".
+[30]

-The results of genotypic (GCV) and phenotypic (PCV) coefficients of variation are presented in Table 3 and Fig. 1 that varied from high to moderate.
-For all traits higher PCV value was observed compared to GCV value, indicating the effect of environment.
-Greater difference between PCV and GCV values was recorded in Total number of tillers (TNT) followed by number of productive tillers (NPT) indicating higher influence of environment on these traits, resulting in low heritability values.
-However, panicle length, total grains per panicle, thousand grain weight recorded minimum variation between GCV and PCV values, indicating lesser influence of environment resulting in high heritability values (≥ 95 percent).
-Similar results were reported by Vijayakumari et al. [16] for panicle length and Gupta et al. [13] for thousand grain weight.
-Higher values of PCV and GCV were observed for panicle weight (35.06,33.73) number of filled grains (35.50,34.92), number of unfilled grains (44.7343.12), total grains per panicle (24.93,24.79), and single plant yield (42.77,41.89).
-These results were consistent with Dileep Kumaret al. [17], Sravaniet al. [18] for above traits; Borahet al. [19], Manojkumar et al. [14] for filled grains and total grains per panicle; Kujur et al. [20], Abdul Fiyaz et al. [21] for single plant yield.
-The higher values of PCV and GCV suggested the possibility of yield improvement through selection of these traits.
-High PCV but moderate GCV values were observed for total number of tillers (23.49, 14.58) and number of productive tillers (23.72, 15.73).
+The results of PCV and GCV are presented in Table 3 indicated high to moderate values for almost all the traits further higher PCV value was observed compared to GCV value, showing the effect of environment.
+Greater difference between PCV and GCV values was recorded in Total number of tillers (TNT) followed by number of productive tillers (NPT) specifying higher influence of environment on these traits, resulting in low heritability values.
+However, panicle length, total grains per panicle, thousand grain weight recorded minimum variation between GCV and PCV values, presented in Fig.1indicating lesser influence of environment resulting in high heritability values (≥ 95 percent).
+Similar results were reported by Vijayakumariet al.[16] for panicle length and Gupta et al.[13] for thousand grain weight.
+Higher values of PCV and GCVwere observed for panicle weight(35.06.33.73) number of filled grains (35.50.34.92), number of unfilled grains(44.73, 43.12), total grains per panicle(24.93,24.79), and single plant yield(42.77, 41.89).
+These results were consistent with Dileep Kumaret al.[17], Sravaniet al.[18] for above traits; Borahet al.[19], Manojkumar et al.[14] for filled grains and total grains per panicle; Kujur et al. [20], Abdul Fiyaz et al.[21]for single plant yield.
+High PCV but moderate GCV values were observed for total number of tillers (23.49,14.58) and number of productive tillers (23.72,15.73).
 Moderate values of PCV and GCV were observed for plant height (19.64,19.39), spikelet fertility (19.32,18.74) and TGW (12.23, 11.92).
-Similar results were observed by Sravaniet al. [18] for above three traits; vijayakumari et al. [16] for spikelet fertility; Abdul Fiyaz et al. [21] and Faysal et al. [22] for TGW suggesting greater influence of genetic factors on these traits and relatively less influence of the environment.
-Low values of PCV and GCV were observed for panicle length (8.61, 8.52) similar findings were obtained by Gnaneswari et al. [23]; Yumkhaibamet al. [24].
+Similar results were observed by Sravaniet al.[18]for above three traits;vijayakumariet al.[16]for spikelet fertility; Abdul Fiyaz et al. [21] and Faysal et al. [22] for TGW suggesting greater influence of genetic factorson these traits and relatively less influence of the environment.Low values of PCV and GCV were observed for panicle length (8.61,8.52) similar values of low PCV and GCV were reported by Gnaneswari et al.[23]; Yumkhaibamet al.[24].

-Table 3.Magnitude of variability, heritability, and genetic advance for different characters of F_2 segregating population during kharif, 2022.
+Table 3.Magnitude of variability, heritability, and genetic advance for different characters of F2 segregating population during kharif, 2022.